 Colour Test = VAR Dept = SELECTEDVALUE(Projects[Department]) RETURN IF(Dept <> BLANK(), "Green", "Red")

 Next, I applied the conditional formatting on the original measure [Test] using font color.
 I used format by color test.
 And the result is as follows.

 Final Thoughts on Conditional Formatting with a Text Field

 It is worth noting that I am using the table visual for this article.
-All columns and measures are are placed in the Values section of the visual.
-Conditional formatting works only when a column or measure is in Values section of a visual.
+All columns and measures are placed in the Values section of the visual.
+Conditional formatting works only when a column or measure is in the Values section of a visual.
 If we use a matrix instead and place project on rows, you cannot apply conditional formatting to that field.